architect/arc.codes/src/views/docs/en/guides/get-started/why-architect.md

 ### Secured to least privilege by default

 Architect apps are compiled into AWS SAM applications for deployment with CloudFormation.
-All resources defined in the manifest share one IAM Role with least priviledge access to only resources deined in the same file.
-You can modify the generated CloudFormation to change this behavior, lock things down further or to access AWS resources outside the scope of the current app.
+All resources defined in the manifest share one IAM Role with least priviledge access to only the resources defined in the same stack.
+You can modify the generated CloudFormation to change this behavior to lock things down even more or to access AWS resources outside the scope of the current stack.

 ### Open source and open governance